ecnusse/ifse/README.md

 The following items can be found in the docker container:

 - `Coreutils-test` is the experiment directory, which contains:
-  - `coreutils-9.4-bc`, which provides all compiled byte code files of programs in CoreUtils and  all scripts for reproducing evaluation.
+  - `coreutils-9.4-bc`: All compiled byte code files of programs in CoreUtils-9.4 and  all scripts for reproducing evaluation.
-  - `Coreutils-9.4-src`, which contains source code of all programs in CoreUtils-9.4.
+  - `Coreutils-9.4-src`: Source code of all programs in CoreUtils-9.4.
+  - `README.md`: Guide on how to reproduce our experiment.
-- `Ifse` contains all source code of our tool, including:
+- `Ifse` contains all source code and executable artifacts of our tool, including:
+  - `build`: Compiled binary code of IFSE.
-  - klee,  the symbolic execution engine part in which we have extended over 4600 lines of C++ code.
+  - `klee`: The symbolic execution engine part in which we have extended over 4600 lines of C++ code.
-  - Krpk, a highly modularized fuzz solver that contains over 19000 lines of Rust code and can easily support complex theories like floating-point theory and different backend fuzzers.
+  - `krpk`: A highly modularized fuzz solver that contains over 19000 lines of Rust code and can easily support complex theories like floating-point theory and different backend fuzzers.
+  - `DEVELOPMENT.md`: Guide on how to recompile IFSE after modifying its source code.

 TODO(根据打包出来的具体情况进行介绍)